EarlGray/COSEC/README.md

 Features:
 - a simplest kernel shell with few built-in commands primarily for debugging;
+- built-in Lua shell with `sys` module;
-- small subset of libc, heap management;
+- a subset of libc, heap management;
 - preemptive multitasking demo (two example tasks running concurrently);
 - simplest userspace init and syscalls (at the moment, just one actually);
 - posix virtual filesystem (inodes, mountpoints, filelinks), ramfs;